sjimenezupv/acm_bspc/README.md

 ## Accessing the Data
-The full database used in the study is not included in this repository.
-To access the complete dataset, please contact the authors.
+The complete database utilized in this study is available in the ./data folder of this repository.
+Any use of this database should reference the associated published paper.